 - the apartment has been terminated without notice,

-- an action for eviction has been filed or
+- there is an action for eviction or

 - there is a threat of eviction.

-- In contacting the landlord or landlady to make payment arrangements and secure rent payments,
+- in contacting the landlord to make payment agreements and secure rent payments,